-What Does “Whoever Believes in the Son Has Eternal Life” Truly Mean?
+Meaning of John 3:36: What Does “He That Believes on the Son Has Everlasting Life”

 The greatest wish of every one of us who believes in the Lord is to enter the heavenly kingdom and gain everlasting life.
 The Bible says, “He that believes on the Son has everlasting life: and he that believes not the Son shall not see life; but the wrath of God stays on him” (John 3:36).
 Many people think that believing in the Son means believing in the Lord Jesus Christ, and that Jesus’ way is the way of everlasting life.
 So, when someone testifies to them that only Christ of the last days can bestow everlasting life upon man, they are unable to accept it.
 They think they can gain everlasting life by believing in the Lord Jesus, so what need is there to accept the words and work of Christ of the last days?
 To understand this issue, we must first understand what exactly “He that believes on the Son has everlasting life” means and how we really can gain everlasting life.
 These matters are crucial as they have a direct bearing on our fates and final ends, so let us fellowship and explore them now together.